Intellectual Property Law

 Friday, April 15, 2011

 If you’ve heard of patents before you’ve probably heard of the term prior art.
 A prior art is generally a public document that demonstrates the state of the art at a particular time.
-Since patents are only awarded to an … Continue reading
+Since patents are only awarded to an inventor for an invention that’s new and inventive over the current state of the art, …

 Why patents are such a hassle to obtain – the public policy for patents